Shwetayush/Image-Gallary/README.md

-# image-Gallary
+# Image-Gallary
-on click image open
+1. on click image open
-next and prev image we can see on click < > button
+2. next and prev image we can see on click < > button